Product thinking

 I use three levels to separate useful shortcuts from real leverage.
 The boundaries are not perfect, but they help explain why some AI features feel helpful without changing how the work actually runs.

-Q&A machines reduce the cost of knowing
+Answer tools reduce the cost of knowing

 These questions are not trivial.
 Knowing is expensive in modern work.
 Context is fragmented across messages, meetings, docs, tickets, comments, approvals, and people's memories.
 Much of work is really reconstruction work: finding the latest state, understanding how we got here, remembering who said what, and locating the source of truth.